 Regional and market variations

-National commercial real estate market trends set standards, but regional variations offer diverse opportunities for investors in 2025.
+National commercial real estate market trends set standards, but regional variations offer diverse opportunities for investors in 2026.

 Key US metro markets: Top-performing metros include Dallas-Fort Worth, Miami, Nashville, Austin, and Houston, bolstered by strong population growth, job creation, and diversified economies.
 Smaller cities like Raleigh-Durham, Charlotte, Phoenix, and Tampa attract attention from owners and investors seeking higher returns.
+It’s important to note that, in 2026, even these key markets are subject to more selective underwriting.

 Growth corridors and secondary markets: Secondary markets such as Salt Lake City, Columbus, Boise, and Greenville, SC, gain traction through affordability, infrastructure upgrades, and demographic shifts.
 These locations see investment inflows in industrial properties, flexible office space, and lifestyle-oriented multifamily projects.